filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/retrieve-data.md

     lotus client retrieve --miner f01278 mAXCg5AIgjVjEjFzXIO2fTUdaWKEGmeOevU76fzC/JgNp37oRrQI output-file
     ```

-    `output-file` is the name of the file that you'd like to save.
+    The `output-file` is the name of the file that you'd like to save.
 You can also add a path to this variable:

     ```shell
-    lotus client retrieve --miner f01278 mAXCg5AIgjVjEjFzXIO2fTUdaWKEGmeOevU76fzC/JgNp37oRrQI ~/Downloads/filecoin-download.tar
+    lotus client retrieve --miner f01278 mAXC...RrQI ~/Downloads/filecoin-download.tar
     ```

 1. Run the command.
 After submitting this command, your Lotus lite-node will send the retrieval request to the storage provider and wait for a response: